Domestic USA Free Shipping on Retail Orders over $120

 CBDV is considered a minor cannabinoid and is typically found in lower concentrations compared to CBD and THC.
 It is primarily found in certain varieties of cannabis, including certain landrace strains from Africa and Asia.

 While research on CBDV is still limited, early studies suggest that it may have potential therapeutic properties.
 Some preclinical and animal studies indicate that CBDV may have anticonvulsant properties and could be helpful in the management of certain types of seizures.
-It is being investigated for its potential use in treating epilepsy and other neurological conditions.
+Researchers are investigating its potential use in treating epilepsy and other neurological conditions.

 CBDV has also been studied for its potential anti-nausea and anti-inflammatory effects.
 Some research indicates that it may have potential in reducing nausea and vomiting associated with conditions such as chemotherapy-induced nausea or motion sickness.
 Additionally, it has shown promise in reducing inflammation in animal studies.